 P60 and why your Accountant or Employer should provide you one?

 A key part of the UK tax system is PAYE (Pay as you Earn), about 32.53 million people are employed, work and pay employment taxes in the UK as per the Office of National Statistics.
 It is therefore very important for individuals to understand how they are taxed and the basic forms that apply to them.
-Our Accountants have worked hard to explain in this article what a P60 is and how it might apply to you.
+Our Accountants have worked hard to explain in this article what a P60 is, its importance, and how it might apply to you.

 Related: If you are an employer or thinking about employing people you should read our comprehensive payroll compliance guide.

 What do you need to know about form P60?

 The P60 form is a detailed document issued by the employer to their employees at the end of every tax year.
 This document provides a complete summary of your income and tax payments which have been deducted from your pay at source, the P60 shows all the details about your employment-related earnings.
 It also presents complete information about any deduction that is taken off during the employment tenure, which may include your tax and National Insurance (NI) as well.

 This form provides every bit of information you need to know about your tax payments related to your employment.
 You can use this form to calculate whether you have underpaid or overpaid during a tax year.
 If you have overpaid then you can try and pursue a tax refund after filing a claim.

 A tax year begins from the 6th of April and ends on the 5th of April the following year, your employer should provide you with a form P60 latest by 31st May after a tax year has ended.
 If you earn more than £100,000 a year from employment or have multiple sources of income other than employment income you should speak to a competent accountant.